 If you are injured due to negligence, lack of maintenance, or lack of repair to a facility or property you may be due financial compensation.
 No property should present an unreasonable risk of harm, whether it’s a commercial structure such as a business or a private residence.

 Many times the answer is yes, but it does depend on the facts of the case, the location of the accident, and the circumstances under which the accident occurred.
 A home or business owner has a responsibility to warn you of any risks or hazards that you may encounter on the property.
 They also have an obligation to keep those places, which other people or the general public may visit, safe and free of debris.
-They have a duty to provide other people on their premises with a safe environment.
+They have a duty to provide other people on their premises in a safe environment.
 If they fail to do this, and it results in an injury, they can be held legally and financially responsible.

-- Slick or slippery surfaces;
+Slick or slippery surfaces

-- Torn or wrinkled carpeting;
+Torn or wrinkled carpeting

-- Lack of signage warning of exposure to risk.
+Lack of signage warning of exposure to risk

 In order to win a premises liability case, you must basically prove that the owner, proprietor or landlord was negligent.
 It must be established that the owner, proprietor or landlord knew or should have known of the dangerous condition on the property.
 It must also be shown that they failed to warn of and/or rectify the condition and this failure was the cause of the accident which resulted in personal injury.